earthlab/earthlab.github.io/_posts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-01-intro-concept.md

 ### Git & GitHub - A Distributed Version Control Model

 Git uses a distributed version control model.
-This means that there can be many copies (or forks in GitHub world) of the repository.
+This means that there can be many copies (or forks/branches in GitHub world) of the repository.
 When working locally, git is the program that you will use to keep track of changes to your repository.
-GitHub can be thought of as a location on the internet that acts as a remote location for your repository, providing a backup in case your local copy is lost (e.g., if your computer falls off a pier).
+GitHub is a location on the internet (a cloud web server) that acts as a remote location for your repository.
+GitHub provides a backup of your work, that can be retrieved if your local copy is lost (e.g., if your computer falls off a pier).

+GitHub also allows you to share your work and collaborate with others on projects.

 <figure>
  <a href="https://git-scm.com/book/en/v2/book/01-introduction/images/distributed.png">